np-mrd/npmrd_cross_domain_integration_docs/docs/json_breakdown.md

     - Example: `K`
     - type: string
     - MaxLength: 10
+  - spectrum_uuid <a name="nmr_data_peak_lists_peak_uuid"></a>
+    - Description: uuid value unique to the provided peak list.
+Used as an identifier for the spectrum.
+The first 10 characters are the same as the `compound_uuid` while the last 5 characters are unique.
+    - Example: `SD0z84d9Ds-D0nP9`
+    - type: string
+    - MaxLength: 16
 - experimental_data <a name="nmr_data_experimental_data"></a>
   - nmr_data_download_link <a name="nmr_data_experimental_data_nmr_data_download_link"></a>
     - Description: This field will provide a presigned amazon s3 url to download the data in the submission directly from the deposition website’s data warehouse.
 These links expire after 7 days (the max allowed duration).